aerospike/aerospike-graph-service/docs/blogs/BIDIRECTIONAL_SEARCH_PART_1.md

 # Search Time

-The search time of searching a graph for the path between two constrained areas of the graph can be approximated as the search area that is being searched.
+The search time of searching a graph for the path between two constrained areas of the graph can be approximated as the area of the graph that is being searched.

 Consider a graph with a branching factor, `b`, where the search is run from a constrained area, `A` to another constrained area, `B`, where the shortest path between `A` and `B` has a depth, `d`.